trevorgross/trevorgross.github.io/_posts/2020-09-30-ooma-wifi-dongle.md

+---
+layout: default
+---
-# Using the Ooma Wi-Fi &amp; Bluetooth adapter in Arch Linux
+## Using the Ooma Wi-Fi &amp; Bluetooth adapter in Arch Linux

 tl;dr: use the 8192cu-dkms package and set the correct USB Vendor ID.